mehmetunubol/wheathergo.ai/README.md

-# WeatherWise Guide
+# Weatherugo Guide

-This is the README for the WeatherWise Guide project.
+This is the README for the Weatherugo Guide project.

 ## How to Run the Project